eslint/archive-website/_posts/2020-02-20-whats-coming-in-eslint-7.0.0.md

 ### Plugins loaded from config file directory

-ESLint has long had a problem loading plugins from shared configs due to the way plugin loading was handled.
-This problem required using peer dependencies and a post-install script to allow shared configs to reference plugins.
-In v7.0.0, plugins will be loaded relative to the configs that reference them, allowing shared configs to include plugins as dependencies directly.
+In v7.0.0, plugins will be loaded relative to the configs that reference them.
 You can read more in the [RFC](https://github.com/eslint/rfcs/pull/47).

 ### File extensions in config files